-- Residential: residential customers only.
+- Residential residential customers only.

-- Business: includes industrial and commercial users.
+- Business includes industrial and commercial users.
 This sector is subcategorised further (in accordance with Section 2) as follows:

-- Large industrial loads (LIL),
+- Large industrial loads (LIL).

-- Hydrogen, and
+- Hydrogen.

+- Liquified natural gas (LNG).

+- Electric vehicles (EVs).

 - Business Mass Market, covering those business loads not included in the subcategories above.

 Specifically, residential electricity consumption is defined as electricity used in a place of permanent abode.
 This excludes, for example, hotels and boarding houses.
-Technically, the forecast depends on customer type in the Market Settlement and Transfer Solutions (MSATS) system as tagged by the local DNSP.
+Technically, the forecast depends on customer type in the Market Settlement and Transfer Solutions (MSATS) system as tagged by the local distribution network service provider (DNSP).